Alfred Meyer: Early life

-Third Reich
+Career in Nazi Germany

-In April 1928, Meyer joined the Nazi Party.
-The party was still extremely weak in Westphalia during the late 1920s, and had only circa three hundred members in the city of Gelsenkirchen during this period.
-In less than a year Meyer rose to the position of Ortsgruppenleiter (Local Group Leader) and in November 1929 he was promoted to Bezirksleiter (District Leader) of the Emscher-Lippe district within Westphalia.
-In November 1929, he was also elected as the only Nazi party representative to the Gelsenkirchen city council.
+The Nazi Party was still extremely weak in Westphalia during the late 1920s, and had only about three hundred members in the city of Gelsenkirchen during this period.
+On 1 April 1928, Meyer joined the Party (membership number 28,738).
+As an early Party member, he would later be awarded the Golden Party Badge.
+Later that year, he rose to the position of Ortsgruppenleiter (Local Group Leader) and, on 1 October 1929, he was promoted to Bezirksleiter (District Leader) of the Emscher-Lippe district within Westphalia.
+In November 1929, he was also elected as the only Nazi party representative to the Gelsenkirchen city council where he remained until January 1931.

-In September 1930 he became a member of the Reichstag from electoral constituency 17, North Westphalia, and on 31 January 1931 NSDAP Gauleiter of North Westphalia.
-On 14 September 1932, he was elected to the Prussian Landtag.
-Following the Nazi seizure of power in 1933, Meyer was appointed federal Reichsstatthalter (Reich Governor) of the German States of Lippe and Schaumburg-Lippe on 16 May 1933.
+In September 1930, Meyer was elected to the Reichstag from electoral constituency 17, Westphalia North, and on 31 January 1931, he was appointed the Nazi Party Gauleiter of the newly-formed Gau Westphalia-North.
+He also became the editor of the local Party newspaper, the Westfälische Landeszeitung Rot-Erde.
+On 24 April 1932, he was elected to the Prussian Landtag and was returned to the Reichstag on 6 November 1932.
+Following the Nazi seizure of power in 1933, Meyer was appointed to the Westphalia Provincial Landtag on 12 March, becoming its president in April.
+On 10 April, he was made the province's plenipotentiary to the Reichsrat, serving until its abolition on 14 February 1934.
+Adolf Hitler appointed him as the federal Reichsstatthalter (Reich Governor) of the German States of Lippe and Schaumburg-Lippe on 16 May 1933.
+He was again returned to the Reichstag at the election of 12 November 1933, retaining his seat until the fall of the Nazi regime.
 On 1 August 1934, he was named to Hans Frank's Academy for German Law.
-Additionally, he also became the Staatsminister (Minister of State) in charge of the state government of Lippe, succeeding Hans-Joachim Riecke effective 1 February 1936.
+Additionally, he also became the Staatsminister (Minister of State) in charge of the state government of Lippe, succeeding Hans-Joachim Riecke, effective 1 February 1936.
 He also was named a Minister of State in the Schaumburg-Lippe government of Landespräsident (State President) Karl Dreier.
 Finally, on 4 November 1938 he was made Oberpräsident of the Prussian Province of Westphalia, thus uniting under his control the highest party and governmental offices in his jurisdictions.
-He was promoted to SA-Gruppenführer on 20 April 1936 and to SA-Obergruppenführer on 9 November 1938.
+In the Nazi paramilitary organization, the Sturmabteilung, he was promoted to SA-Gruppenführer on 20 April 1936 and to SA-Obergruppenführer on 9 November 1938.